-Brasov - short city tour with the visit of the City Council Square, the Black Church (Brasov's landmark, over 500 years old, the largest Gothic church in SE Europe, hosts one of the greatest pipe organs in Europe), Ecaterina's gate, a fairy-looking medieval tower, part of the last preserved original city gates.
+Brasov - short city tour with the visit of the City Council Square, Black Church (Brasov's landmark, over 500 years old, the largest Gothic church in SE Europe), Ecaterina's gate, a fairy-looking medieval tower - part of the last preserved original city gates.

-In the afternoon, we reach the so-called "Dracula Land".
+After breakfast: travel to the Corund/Praid ethnographic area to reach the so-called "Dracula Land".

-In the evening a really special opportunity: dinner with a "bloody" menu in Vlad Dracul's birth house, now hosting a restaurant, and perhaps a short visit of the torture room, also set in his house.
+Dinner with a "bloody" menu in Vlad Dracul's birth house, now hosting a restaurant.
+Optional: visit of the torture room set in this house.